Customer Due Diligence

-Especially when combined with Know Your Customer policies or a Customer Identification Program, Customer Due Diligence can be an important part of understanding your customers and therefore understanding your business.
-It can be difficult to understand any business fully – especially a financial services business – but with additional information about your customers, you can get an idea of who’s drawn to your business and maybe even what draws them to your business, which can be extremely useful for identify potential customers and making decisions about how to expand.
-With the public records search engine tools from Tracers, it’s easier to do your due diligence for customers and beyond.
+Especially when combined with Know Your Customer policies or a Customer Identification Program, Customer Due Diligence helps you understand your customers and therefore understand your business.
+It can be difficult to understand every piece of every business fully – especially a financial services business – but with additional information about your customers, you can get an idea of who’s drawn to your business and maybe even what draws them to your business, which can be extremely useful for identify potential customers and making decisions about how to expand.
+With the public records search tools from Tracers, it’s easier to do your due diligence for customers and beyond.

 One of the most important reasons to invest in Customer Due Diligence is that some industries are required to do it under the CDD rule.
-Certain governmental agencies may require that you invest in Customer Due Diligence policies or someties Know Your Customer policies, and you can run into serious consequences if you don’t comply with the CDD rule.
+Certain governmental agencies may require that you invest in Customer Due Diligence policies or sometimes Know Your Customer policies, and you can run into serious consequences if you don’t comply with the CDD rule.

 Do you regularly deal with legal entities during the course of your business?
-Some business organizations can have their own bank accounts and other financial accounts, which can be an important part of keeping the books straight.
-However, it can be more difficult for you when you only have a legal entity name and you don’t know the individuals behind it.
+Some business organizations have their own bank accounts and other financial accounts to help keep their books straight.
+However, it can be more difficult for you when you’re dealing only with a legal entity name and you don’t know the individuals behind it.

 While you might not immediately think about the different ways you can incorporate information searches for your customer due diligence checklist into your company, the way in which you choose to incorporate them can have a large impact on how well your company is able to function and perform due diligence.
 The way you incorporate them might depend on how certain systems are already set up, how many people you have to search for every day or other structural factors.
 Tracers offers three methods of searches: